 The ${planType} network providers in this directory have agreed to provide you with your health care services.
 You may go to any of these network providers.
 However, some services may require a referral.

-You can also find a list of pharmacies that offer Part B and Part D drugs in your pharmacy directory.
+You can also find a list of pharmacies that offer Part B and Part D drugs in our pharmacy directory.
 Check with your pharmacy to see if they offer the services you need to fill a prescription.

 We make updates ${dirUpdates}.
 Updates may also be affected by interruptions due to system maintenance, upgrades or unplanned outages.